Madame Web (film): Filming

 Principal photography began on July 11, 2022, in the Financial District of Boston through July 14, with scenes modeling 2000s New York City, including Chinatown, Manhattan.
 Filming occurred using the working title Claire, with Mauro Fiore serving as cinematographer, after previously doing so for Sony's Spider-Man: No Way Home (2021).
 Shortly after filming started, Adam Scott joined the cast, and the film's release date was delayed to October 6, 2023.
 In late July, filming occurred in Allston at Kelton Street.
 Zosia Mamet was cast in August.
-Filming that month occurred in Chelsea, Massachusetts, while construction of a set in Andover, Massachusetts had also begun to stand-in for the 4-Star Diner, a comics location, and took place at baseball fields in West Andover.
-Filming occurred in Worcester, Massachusetts for precision driving and exterior street shots in mid-September to last for three days, on various street locations, using the working titles Claire and Peru.
+Filming that month occurred in Chelsea, Massachusetts, while construction of a set in Andover, Massachusetts had also begun to stand in for the 4-Star Diner, a comics location, and took place at baseball fields in West Andover.
+The crew often filmed multiple versions of the same scenes with slightly altered outcomes dependent on Cassie's visions, with Johnson occasionally conferring with Clarkson to deduce which scenes were real and which were set in Cassie's head.
+As a result, filming futuristic scenes significantly increased the production workload.
+Clairvoyance scenes required careful planning from Clarkson, which she called the most challenging in her career; she had prepared multiple call sheets and notes when filming.
+They were often filmed in camera, particularly to create the diopter effect.
+Scenes filmed with Johnson had to occasionally be done separately as she could not see what was occurring in that direction.

+Filming occurred in Worcester, Massachusetts for precision driving and exterior street shots in mid-September 2022 to last for three days, on various street locations, using the working titles Claire and Peru.
+Johnson filmed a day of stunt driving.
 At that time, the release was further delayed to February 16, 2024.
 Filming was also set to take place in other areas in the South Shore of Massachusetts, including a former hangar of the Naval Air Station South Weymouth.
 Filming in Massachusetts, particularly for the Boston unit, lasted for three months until September 2022.
-The production then moved to New York City by October 11, occurring at Grand Central Station, and Sweeney completed filming her scenes by October 18 after a three and a half month shoot.
+The production then moved to New York City by October 11, occurring at Grand Central Terminal, and Sweeney completed filming her scenes by October 18 after a three and a half-month shoot; Sweeney worked on the film in Boston for five months.
 Filming was completed before the end of the year, and was confirmed to have wrapped in mid-January 2023.
-Filming was also expected to occur in Mexico.
+Filming also took place in Mexico.